|

 is the difference between recycled gold and new-mined gold?

-- Atelier Laibach uses the most
+- Laibach atelier uses

-environmentally friendly delivery options whenever possible.
+the most environmentally friendly delivery options whenever

-- On the rare occasion that a
+- On the rare occasion

-gems* are used, or else antique gems sourced from unusable
+gems sourced from unusable jewellery ***.

 - As a soldering and melting

-burning of all alternative fuels).**
+alternative fuels).**

-- Only your jewellery older than
+- Only your jewellery

-ten years will be bought or credited for recycling.***
+older than ten years will be bought or credited for recycling.***

 - The "Reclaimed" Collection